 Really, Lizzie Borden’s father and step-mom only received a total of about twenty-nine whacks between the two of them.
 And despite Lizzie’s dizzyingly inconsistent testimonies, a weak defensive argument otherwise, and the fact that she’d attempted (and apparently failed) to purchase poison from her friendly neighborhood alchemist the week before the 1892 double-slaughter, she was found innocent.
 But she was shy and cute!
 She went to church!
 It was the 1890s!
 A nice young lady like that wouldn’t axe her parents, even if her father was writing a new will.
 Right?
 So we guess that means this Massachusetts murder is technically unsolved…

-While Miss Borden, the Zodiac Killer, Elizabeth Short aka The Black Dahlia, and the Boy in the Box, are all depressingly but shamelessly fascinating, and there are - we hate to say - TONS of riveting unsolved murder mysteries to review here.
-How to choose?
-We’ll keep it to a couple here in New York.
+While Miss Borden, the Zodiac Killer, Elizabeth Short aka The Black Dahlia, and the Boy in the Box, are all depressingly but shamelessly fascinating, there are — we hate to say it — TONS more riveting unsolved murder mysteries to review.
+It’s tough to choose just a few, so we’ll narrow it down to our neighborhood.
+Please “enjoy” these unsolved murders from good old New York State.
 (Why so creepy?
 Forgive us - This interactive murder mystery theater experience has our interest piqued.)

 1. The Alphabet murders took place in Rochester in the early 1970s, where three young girls were raped and strangled.
 Interesting edge on this horrific case: Each of the girls’ first and last names started with the same letter (Carmen Colon, Wanda Walkowicz, Michelle Maenza), and each body was found in a town that contributed to the alliteration: Colon in Churchville, Walkowicz in Webster and Maenza in Macedon.
 GroupMe’s marketing manager Steve Spillman (who once lived in Switzerland for six months) must be shaking in his boots right now.